LetsGaming/LED-Controller-Websocket/Client/readme.md

 * time_zone: The time zone used for the sunset time calculation.
 * use_static: A flag indicating whether to use a static location for the sunset time calculation.
 * static_location: The static location used for the sunset time calculation (latitude and longitude).
 * turn_off_time: The time at which the LED strip should be turned off.
-Either 24h or 12h format
+Either 24h or 12h format (20:00 / 8:00 PM)

 ## Usage
 To use this project, follow these steps: